JustJunaid/JustJunaid/README.md

 🔭 I’m currently working as a full-stack developer at Srijan Technologies.

-I have experience in multiple technologies such as Rectjs, Nodejs, python’s flask and a little bit of Django to name a few.
+I have experience in multiple technologies such as Reactjs, Nodejs, python’s flask and a little bit of Django to name a few.
 Also, these days I've been 🌱 exploring  Next.js which is pretty dope, it’s build on top of ReactJS, makes server-side rendering a lot easier.

 Honestly I have more inclination towards front-end devlelopment, I just love developing wonderful user interfaces in React and have good hold on most popular UI frameworks like React Bootstrap, Material Ui, Ant Design, BlueprintJS, Tailwind Css, etc